hilmanmanang/payment-store-playful-v3/README.md

 ![](error-handling.png)

-7. Updating Cart with bubble number when submit payment form - using NgRx that dispatch the increment with initialState of localStorage length
+7. Updating Cart (top right corner) with bubble number when submit payment form - using NgRx that dispatch the increment with initialState of localStorage length

 ![](cart.png)